vime-js/vime/CONTRIBUTING.md

 component, which maintains the current state of the player and keeps plugins, providers and UI components in sync.
 Properties are passed down from the player to update child components through Wormholes (exactly like `React.ContextProvider`), and updates are sent to the player via the `vStateChange` custom event.
-The event simply contains the property to update and its new value `{ prop: 'paused', value: false}`).
+The event simply contains the property to update and its new value `{ prop: 'paused', value: false }`.
 Any "special" properties that require calling a method on the provider are watched and called automatically.
 For example, updating the `currentTime` property would require calling the provider's `setCurrentTime` method.